 Triantaros is a village close to Chora and the harbour.
 The white houses are actually ” hanging” from the cliff and the village offers spectacular views to Aegean Sea, Mykonos island and Chora – no wonder it is called “Aegean Balcony”.
 The narrow streets and alleys, with many stairs and arcades offer a interesting peaceful walk with hidden surprises.
 The previous years many of the traditional houses were abandoned but the last decade many of them have been bought and restored by foreigners from other European countries and artists.
 In this way the village is gaining its life back and a strong community of people interested in preserving its authentic identity has been formed.
 Sit at a table at the tavern “Lefkes” on main street , have lunch or just a cup of coffee and enjoy the magnificent view.

 Smardakito is a small village at the center of the island but also one of the most picturesque.
-The houses are very well preserved and the little central square of the village with the fountain and the church is really wonderful.
+The houses are very well preserved and the small central square of the village with the fountain and the church is really wonderful.
 The village and the surrounding area have many natural springs and therefore the location has unusually many trees and vegetation for an island as dry as Tinos.
 The Tinians consider it probably their most beautiful village.
 At the center of the village you will come across the best tavern in the island (in our opinion).
 The tavern “Katoi” is a destination all by itself.
 You could taste authentic traditional cuisine in a unique scenery.
 One of the best dishes is “froutalia”, a local omelette with sausage and cheese, which you will remember for a long time.

 Kechrovouni Monastery is probably one of the most significant Greek monasteries.
 It was built during the 10th and 11th centuries.
 The monastery has great cultural and religious importance, because the nun Agia Pelagia, who lived here, was the one who discovered the Holy Icon of Panagia (as we have already mentioned above), which is now housed in the Church of Panagia in Chora.
 The monastery is built as a fortified village with many buildings, streets, alleys and arcades.
 Apart from the main church and the cell of Agia Pelagia, in the monastery you could visit an excelent ecclesiastical museum and a library with over 2000 rare editions.
 Come here, feel the calmness of the place and learn its history.
 For the inhabitants of the island is their most sacred place.